Registration and Enrollment

 Make sure you are constantly checking the course schedule, getting on waitlists when possible, and not giving up if you don’t get into a class you want.

 Poole will be regularly managing enrollment in courses by adding seats, updating restrictions, and occasionally even adding additional sections.
 Make sure you are constantly checking the course schedule, getting on waitlists when possible, and not giving up if you don’t get into a class you want.
 Your schedule on your registration day likely won’t be anything like your final schedule.

 Courses taught by the Poole College of Management (ACC, BUS, EC, MIE) are very popular.
 Our priority in the Poole College is to ensure that Poole majors (and minors) have access to the courses they need and are able to enroll in those courses to stay on track for graduation.
 To manage this process, and to be transparent about enrollment controls and deadlines, we will follow the process outlined below.

-- M 100 is restricted to students who are already in a Poole major and is not an option for students who are pursuing the CODA process until after they have been officially accepted.
+- M 100 and M120 are restricted to students who are already in a Poole major and are not an option for students who are pursuing the CODA process until after they have been officially accepted.

 - Most 200-level Poole courses will be open to anyone at NC State (e.g., MIE 201-001, ACC 210-001) from the start, although some seats will still be reserved for Poole students.
 Students are encouraged to get on the waitlist.

 - Most 300-level Poole courses are restricted to admitted Poole majors and minors.
 On the 4th day of classes, we will remove this restriction for any remaining seats.
 BUS 351 will remain restricted to Poole majors only